 Yes, all such affiliations must be disclosed in your biosketch submitted as part of a grant application.

-Please consult with your School’s Office of Research Administration (ORA) or Office of Sponsored Programs (OSP) regarding the internal approval process.
+Please consult with the Office of Research Services regarding the internal approval process.
 In addition, you must disclose all such applications in your “Current and Pending” or “Other Support” page.

 Yes, this appointment must be reported as Other Support.
 While monetary compensation is not received, the lab space, materials, and staff are resources provided in support of and/or related to the research efforts.
 Other payments, such as travel or living expenses must also be reported.
 NIH, NSF, and DoD require applicants to list all positions and scientific appointments, both domestic and foreign, that are held by senior/key personnel.
 This includes affiliations with foreign entities or governments, such as titled academic, professional, or institutional appointments, whether or not remuneration is received, and whether full-time, part-time, or voluntary (including adjunct, visiting, or honorary).